shinwookim/SP2023-Notes/CS1550/03 Processes and Threads.md

 #### Web Server
 Let's look at another example.
 This time, consider a web server.
 A web server waits for a network connection from clients (web browser).
 When a client connects to it, the server software handles the request via HTTP.

-An interesting detail about HTTP is that it is a statless protocol.
+An interesting detail about HTTP is that it is a stateless protocol.
 Every time, you talk to it, it *forgets* who you are and re-fetches the data.
 (This is why we have *cookies* and *session ID*.
 They compensate for HTTP being stateless and allows the web server to know who you are.)

 This is fine because generally every single request to a web server is entirely independent.
 It also gives use the benefit of allowing us to complete request non-sequentially (since the current request doesn't depend on previous requests).
 I.e., we can parallelize request handling.
 ![](webserver-threads.png)